 Michele A Caron

 Michele A. Caron has worked as a Fine Art Framer and Founder of Atelier Gilding & Framing, Inc since 1988 and has focused on handmade gilded fine art frames, frame conservation and restoration, consultation to collectors and significant museum and institutional conservation work.
 Michele’s continuing study of traditional methods of gilding has included European training, membership in the Society of Gilders and a National Endowment for the Arts grant to study with Jonathan Thornton at Oberlin College.
-Her current body of work is an exploration of repetitive structure and geometry in pigment-rich synthetic and industrial enamels.
-This course of study has allowed her to apply not only traditional techniques and materials but has made possible to open up new vistas for materials and composition.
-This body of work has been represented in the First and Second Biennial at the Saco Museum 2010 and 2012 and included in shows at Susan Maasch Gallery, Portland, Maine, River Arts, Damariscotta, Maine, Space Gallery, Portland, Maine, the Scott Potter Gallery, Portland, Maine, Yarmouth Center for the Arts, Yarmouth, Maine, The Palmina F. & Stephen S. Pace Galleries of Art, Whitney Art Works, Portland, Maine, Aucocisco, Portland, Maine, Engine Art Gallery, Biddeford, Maine, The Monmouth Museum of Art, Monmouth, NJ, Yarmouth Gallery, Yarmouth, Maine & Turtle Gallery, Deer Isle, Maine and Ocean House Gallery, Cape Elizabeth, Maine.
+This course of study has allowed her to apply not only traditional techniques and materials but has made possible new vistas for materials and composition.
+This body of work has been represented in the First and Second Biennial at the Saco Museum 2010 and 2012 and included in shows at Susan Maasch Gallery, Portland, Maine, River Arts, Damariscotta, Maine, Space Gallery, Portland, Maine, the Scott Potter Gallery, Portland, Maine, Yarmouth Center for the Arts, Yarmouth, Maine, The Palmina F. & Stephen S. Pace Galleries of Art, Whitney Art Works, Portland, Maine, Aucocisco, Portland, Maine, Engine Art Gallery, Biddeford, Maine, The Monmouth Museum of Art, Monmouth, NJ, Yarmouth Gallery, Yarmouth, Maine & Turtle Gallery, Deer Isle, Maine and Ocean House Gallery, Cape Elizabeth, Maine, Maine Art Gallery, Wiscasset, Me and the Harlow Gallery Biennials, 2016, 2017, 2018 and 2019, in Hallowell.